-Located on the same campus as Ardrossan Junior Senior High School, Ardrossan Elementary provides dual-track English and French immersion programs serving approximately 500 students in kindergarten to Grade 6.
+Located on the same campus as Ardrossan Junior Senior High School, Ardrossan Elementary provides dual-track English and French immersion programs serving approximately 600 students in kindergarten to grade 6.
 We offer a Play and Learn at School (PALS) program to benefit early learning with toddlers and preschoolers.
 Most of our students take the bus to school, and reside on acreages, farms, and communities in the surrounding area.
-This year, we have begun a partnership with the Boys and Girls Club to provide before and after school care.
+Next year, we will begin a partnership with the Boys and Girls Club to provide before and after school care.